Cgossett2022/Pyber_Analysis/README.md

 ## Results

-The ride-share results can be summarized in the following table.
+The ride-share results can be summarized in the following table:

 ![Ride-Share Results Table](https://user-images.githubusercontent.com/111243284/192921118-bb8aba65-a38e-48a4-9089-d166704751ae.png)